Skip to content

 You should have received copies of any written reports that professionals have contributed to the annual review.
 Go through all these reports and make a note of anything you would like to discuss at the meeting.
 Go through your child’s EHC plan carefully.
 The annual review is your chance to say if you think the EHC plan is still correct or if any changes need to be made.

-It’s also a chance to ask for a personal budget if you didn’t do this when the EHC plan was first made.
-See our section on Personal Budgets and Direct Payments (under Support Packages on this page).
+It is also a chance to ask for a personal budget if you didn’t do this when the EHC plan was first made.
+See Tab 5 – Support Packages for more information.

 D. The Review Report